SikhoNkosi/ST10485711_PROG_POE/README.md

 Added ASCII Art

 I designed the ShowAsciiArt() method to display colorful ASCII art and a robot mascot.
 This gives the chatbot personality and makes the console interface visually engaging.

+Implemented User Input

+I added the AskName() method to request the user’s name.
+If no name is entered, it defaults to “Guest.”
+This personalization makes the chatbot feel more interactive.